ruchan-o7/jceads/README.md

 * 🌍  I'm based in Istanbul - Antalya / Turkey
 * 🖥️  See my portfolio at [Artstation](http://artstation.com/mithril07)
 * ✉️  You can contact me at [jceadsa@gmail.com](mailto:jceadsa@gmail.com)
-* 🧠  I'm learning Flutter and iOS swift
+* 🧠  I'm learning Flutter and js technologies.
+Also interest wiht computer graphics
-* ⚡  Currently working on graduation project (iDBD)
+* ⚡  Currently working on personel projects

 ### Skills